wlodarczakm/ProxmoxSoftwareTestingLab/Guides/Create Container - General Tutorial.md

-## This guide provides step-by-step instructions on how to Create a Container using Ubuntu `CT Template`
+## This guide provides step-by-step instructions on how to Create a Container using Ubuntu template in this example

+#### The steps are similar for other distributions

 1. If you are already logged in to Proxmox, the first step is to ***click*** on `Create CT` in the top right corner